metocean/docker-influxdb/README.md

 # InfluxDB
-InfluxDB and Consul in Alpine Linux

-Mount /etc/influxdb/influxdb.toml to configure
+InfluxDB and Chronograf for MSL Ops Scheduler node usage and docker monitoring